Slliki/MScProject/MscThesis/Presentation.md

 ### 2.4 Resampling
 #### 1. Under-sampling
 Starting with Under-Sampling, we employed two techniques: Random Under-Sampling and NearMiss.
-Random Under-Sampling involves reducing the number of majority class samples to balance the dataset, which is straightforward but may risk losing important information.
-NearMiss, on the other hand, selects majority class samples that are closest to the minority class, which helps in retaining the most informative data while still balancing the classes.
+Random Under-Sampling involves reducing the number of majority class samples to balance the dataset, which is straightforward but may risk losing important information. **NearMiss, on the other hand, selects majority class samples that are closest to the minority class, which helps in retaining the most informative data while still balancing the classes**.

 #### 2. Oversampling
 For Over-Sampling, we used SMOTENC and CTGAN.
 SMOTENC, or Synthetic Minority Over-sampling Technique for Nominal and Continuous features, generates synthetic samples for the minority class by interpolating between existing minority instances.
 This technique is particularly effective for datasets with both categorical and continuous features.
 CTGAN, a Conditional Tabular GAN, generates realistic synthetic data based on the distribution of the minority class, offering another approach to over-sampling that captures the complexity of the original data.